-Let’s not lie…having a great pair of sunglasses is key for either really protecting your eyes from the sun or just completing an outfit and making us look that much better.
+Let’s not lie…having a great pair of sunglasses is key for either really protecting your eyes from the sun or just completing an outfit and making you look that much better.
+But what is even cooler is adding prescription lenses to your sunglasses.
 Either way, it’s very important to make sure that if you wear your sunglasses, your vision still remains perfect.

-We get this questions asked a lot whether you can add presctiption lenses to your sunglasses and the answer is yes but not always.
+We get this questions asked a lot whether you can add the lenses to your sunglasses and the answer is yes but not always.

 Here are the things to understand:

-1. In order to add prescription lenses to sunglasses the lenses must be of a certain curve size.
-The lenses on the sunglasses must be base curve of 8 or less.
+- In order to add prescription lenses to sunglasses, the lenses must be of a certain curve size.
+The lenses on the sunglasses must be a base curve of 8 or less.

 - When we do your prescription lenses, the lab actually has to pop out the original lenses that the sunglasses came with.
 Then they put in the new lenses.
 So this means that if you choose to add prescription lenses on a pair of Ray-Ban sunglasses, you will lose the lenses they come with and the logo on top of the lens that says Ray-Ban.